 - School Nutrition Specialist (SNS) accreditation

-- Georgetown University "Executive Management Program" graduate, March 2012
+- Georgetown University "Executive Management Program" graduate, March 2012 and 2019

 - Certified Level 3, School Nutrition Association

 - City of Houston Health Department certified

 - Certified Level 7, Texas School Nutrition Association